UNSW-iGEM/wiki-2020/site/Model/mathematical.md

 As you can see by comparing the baseline and add on model at higher temp, we can see that the Natural Protein in the add on model is delepting at a significantly lower rate than the Natural Protein in the baseline model.

-The above comparison showed a promising result, however it is still unclean whether sHSP or Glutathione contribute more to the alleviation of the heat stress.
-Therefore, a plot of the model with only sHSP or Glutathione is plotted below.
+The above comparison showed a promising result, however, it is still unclear whether sHSP or Glutathione contribute more to the alleviation of the heat stress.
+Therefore, graphs with only sHSP or Glutathione were plotted below.
 ![sHSP on Higher temp](/assets/images/Model/sHSP_model_TEMP1.png)
-![Glu on Higher temp](/assets/images/Model/Glutathione_model_TEMP1.png) From the graph, we can conclude that Glutathione is the main helper, which is expected since its main function is to reduce the ROS level inside the cell which is known as the main cause of protein misfolding.
+![Glu on Higher temp](/assets/images/Model/Glutathione_model_TEMP1.png) From the graph, we can conclude that Glutathione is the main helper as expected since its main function is to reduce the ROS level inside the cell which is the main cause of protein misfolding.

-After knowning that Glutathione is the main helper, we would also like to evaluate if frontloading the amount of Glutathione prior to the actual ROS level surge would be helpful for the cell to increase its survivability.
+After knowing that Glutathione is the main helper, we would also like to evaluate if frontloading the amount of Glutathione before the actual ROS level surge would be helpful for the cell to increase its survivability.
 ![Without Glutathione frontload at higher temp](/assets/images/Model/AddOn_model_TEMP1.png)
-![With Glutathione frontload at higher temp](/assets/images/Model/Glut_FrontLoad_model_TEMP1.png) Seems like it is a no to this answer, because even with a small amount of Glutahione the ROS level is already maintained at a considerable low status.
+![With Glutathione frontload at higher temp](/assets/images/Model/Glut_FrontLoad_model_TEMP1.png) The graph above suggested that 10 times initial frontloading of the Glutathione is not improving the state of cell further.
+This is largely due to the setting of the model, where a small amount of Glutathione is sufficient to oppress the ROS level inside the cell.

 ## Discussion
 Overall, our mathematical modelling shed some insights into how our PROTECC coral solution is effective in maintaining the functionality of the cell.
 From the analysis of the model, we know that this is a feasible solution to combat cellular heat stress for Symbiodinium cells.
 Moreover, we figured out that Glutathione is the major force in lifting the cell from extreme thermality.
-However, on a more negative note that most of the value of the parameter is chosen at our best guess since reliable data were hard to obtain.
+However, on a more negative note that most of the value of the parameter is chosen at our best estimation since reliable data were hard to obtain.
 Thus the model is only a rough estimation of the *in vitro* environment.
 Furthermore, we did not reach our original goal of evaluating the optimal condition to activate the cellular response due to the limit of time and also the difficulties in adding the quantitative measure onto the model.
 Additionally, we would like to perform a sensitivity analysis in the future to further evaluate the robustness of our model and how it responds to various parameter tweaking.

 ### Limitations